-Development proposals should seek to enhance, where appropriate, the connectivity and function of existing green infrastructure corridors shown on the Policies Map.
-There are a number of areas of locally significant ecological importance in the Parish:

-- Battlefield Brook Corridor (GI-A);

-- Marl Brook Corridor (GI-B);

-- Wooded land to the west of Mayfield Close and the M5 motorway (GI-C).
+- ENV3.
+Development proposals should seek to enhance the connectivity and function of all blue/green corridors shown on the Policies Map.
+There are a number of areas of locally significant ecological importance in the Parish: - Battlefield Brook Corridor; - Marl Brook Corridor; - Wooded land to the west of Mayfield Close and the M5 motorway.